wandb/wandb/README.md

 # Contact

 If you have any questions, please don't hesitate to ask in our [user forum](http://wandb.me/forum).
 For wandb bugs and feature requests please visit [GitHub Issues](https://github.com/wandb/wandb/issues).
 For professional support please Contact Us.
-Be a part of the W&B Community, post your qeustions at [W&B Community](https://community.wandb.ai/).
+Be a part of the W&B Community, post your questions at [W&B Community](https://community.wandb.ai/).
 Stay connected with the latest updates with [W&B Fully Connected](https://wandb.ai/fully-connected).

 &nbsp;